zephyrproject-rtos/zephyr/doc/glossary.rst

       and default manifest file are aware of.

    :makevar:`ZEPHYR_MODULES`
-      The Zephyr build system CMake variable through which a list paths to all Zephyr modules may be provided.
+     The Zephyr build system CMake variable through which a list of paths to Zephyr modules that should be included in the current build.

    :makevar:`ZEPHYR_EXTRA_MODULES`
       The Zephyr build system CMake variable through which paths to